 After this period, your surgeon will evaluate whether you’ve healed enough to sit on your buttocks using a donut seat or pillows under your thighs.
 You cannot resume normal sitting for approximately eight weeks, and you can return to work in 10 to 14 days.

 It will take up to six months to fully heal and see the final results.
-At the 3 month mark, one can be fairly certain regarding the capacity of fat retention.
+At the three-month mark, one can be fairly certain regarding the capacity of fat retention.

 Weight fluctuation can also change the outcome of this surgery.
 If you gain weight, your buttocks can become enlarged, and smaller if you lose weight.
 The fat cells added to your buttock can grow and shrink, so it’s best to maintain a stable weight to preserve results.